InderPaul777/laravelapis/README.md

 ## How to run

 1. First we need to clone the project.
-Run the below command and run in your cmd.
+Run the below command and run in your cmd.<br>
    $ git clone https://github.com/InderPaul777/laravelapis.git
-2. Next we need to install the dependency packages by run below command.
+2. Next we need to install the dependency packages by run below command.<br>
    $ composer update
-3. Next we need to run the mgrations.
+3. Next we need to run the mgrations.<br>
    $ php artisan migrate
-4. Finally we will run the project.
+4. Finally we will run the project.<br>
    $ php artisan serve